TonyGuil/bbchallenge/README.md

   uint InitialStepCount   -- Number of steps to reach initial configuration uint FinalStepCount     -- Number of steps to reach final configuration uint MatchLength        -- Length of match

+[Decider] BackwardReasoning
+[Decider] HaltingSegments
+  These two deciders currently have no useful Verification info.

+[Decider] Bouncers
+  See https://github.com/TonyGuil/bbchallenge/tree/main/Bouncers#readme for a full description.